pratyush3757/aoc-template/README.md

 ```

 ### Note:
-Please copy the `./solutions/rust/lib` folder on first run.
+Please copy the `./solutions/rust/lib` folder and `./Cargo.toml` on the first run.
 It has been ignored in the template, as cargo-generate cannot overwrite files and will throw errors on subsequent runs.

+The `./Cargo.toml` file will act as the workspace toml file.
+Please edit the entries like `authors` accordingly.

 ### TODO:
 - [ ] Add python template code